bergesinstitute/graf-method/book-4-unit-8.md

     Pidieron

-*Preguntar* y *pedir* son regulares en pretérito imperfecto y futuro:
+*Preguntar* y *pedir* son regulares en pretérito imperfecto y futuro: /
+*Preguntar* and *pedir* are regular in the imperfect and future tenses:

 *Yo te pediré las llaves mañana.* (I will ask you for the keys tomorrow.)